 “I’ve been feeling disconnected from you lately,” I told a friend recently.
-“That’s weird.”
-She replied, “I feel very connected.
-You’ve been a lot on my mind lately.”
+“That’s strange,” she replied, “I feel very connected.
+You’ve been on my mind a lot lately.”
 This simple interaction got me thinking about how we all experience this thing called connection differently.
 What does connection really mean?
 What does it feel like?
 How many types are there?
 This week, let’s explore the answers to these questions and discover what you can do to create more meaningful connections with others.

 There are four primary levels of connection we can experience with others: physical, mental, emotional, and spiritual.
 To my friend, feeling connected meant holding me in her thoughts – the mental type of connection.
 And there’s nothing wrong with that.
 This is one way of experiencing connection.